 According to Gartner, 61% of IT, spending is “run the business” related.
 Organizations need the right tool to help them decide how much they want to spend on “run” without letting the urgent override the important.

-With the changes that organizations are seeing every day, it helps to have a system that will support end-users in communicating what enhancements and changes they need to keep doing their jobs.
+With the changes that organizations are seeing every day, it helps to have a resource tracking system that will support end-users in communicating what enhancements and changes they need to keep doing their jobs.
 By definition, this process will always create more demand than can be fulfilled.
 Organizations need a system that will allow a holistic view of what’s being requested and why so that they can rationalize demand rather than just prioritize it to the end of an infinite queue.

 In Agile organizations, Product Owners or Product Managers are responsible for rationalizing demand.
 Using a roadmap to plan virtual “releases” of software allows an organization to set funding limits while leaving the development organization to deliver using the method of their choice.

 The secret to making optimal investment decisions is to understand what the work is intended to achieve.
 Is it a productivity improvement, a way to directly increase revenue, a new way to enhance customer experience, or some other important agenda?
 Once work is correctly classified, it’s possible to decide how much time (people) and money should be invested in a work category using such tools as Tempus’ portfolio planner and what-if analytics.
 Portfolio Planner allows users to conduct project prioritization with multi-criteria scoring, evaluate existing or new portfolios under resource constraints, and identify what can or cannot fit into their portfolio in their desired timeframe.